VenChandra/transformer-quantum-states/README.md

   * w = learning rate decay warmup steps
   * e = random seed
   * c = clipping distance for relative positional encoding
 * [transformer_analysis](transformer_analysis.py): contains methods for computing correlation functions and Renyi entropies of a given transformer wavefunction.
 Can be imported into a separate notebook for experiments.
+Load trained weights and json file of model params onto an instantiated decoder and compute using provided methods.
 * [saliency_metrics](saliency_metrics.py): implementation of the saliency metrics described above.
 Can also be imported into a separate notebook for experiments.
+As above, load trained weights and model params, then compute saliency metrics with provided methods.